airayzing/Help-Docs-v2/tropitech-resource-center/frequently-asked-questions-faqs/whatsapp-faqs.md

 <summary><strong>How to add a new WhatsApp template?</strong></summary>

-You can create templates either from the WhatsApp Meta Manager or using the m1Bot template tab.
+You can create templates either from the WhatsApp Meta Manager or using the tropitech template tab.

 </details>